 Tetsuya Wakuda is a huge fan of Tasmania and a has a well-documented appreciation of Tasmania’s produce, particularly it’s seafood.

-With magnificent views, fabulous wines, unique artisan beers and inspired food, lunching at The Source Restaurant is the complete iconic Tasmanian experience.
+With magnificent views, fabulous wines, unique artisan beers and inspired food, lunching at The Source Restaurant is the complete iconic Tasmanian experience and a Hobart attraction.

 Whether seated inside or on the waterside deck, the views from the restaurant over the river, the vineyard and the adjoining micro-brewery and winery are stunning.